renctan/mongo-solr/README.md

 The integration test uses the following assumptions:

 1. The database server is running locally and using port 27107.
-2. The database server is running on a master slave configuration.
+2. The database server is running on a master slave or replica set configuration.
 3. There is no admin user registered on the database.
-4. The database server is running with security mode on (by passing the --auth option).
-5. The test sets the output of the logger to "/dev/null" so the system running it should be able to understand it.
+4. The test sets the output of the logger to "/dev/null" so the system running it should be able to understand it.